 Spain’s Daily Siesta Time Isn’t the Only Odd Thing You’ll Have to Get Used to While Shopping in Spain

-My family and I have been vacationing in Spain since I was 10 years old and, as a shopaholic, I’ve probably spent months of my life in Spanish shops and on Spain’s markets.
+My family and I have been vacationing in Spain since I was 10 years old and, as a professed shopaholic, I have probably spent months of my life in Spanish shops and on Spain’s markets.
 In those 30-plus years, some things about shopping in Spain have changed.
 Others have stayed the same.

 If like me though, you love to shop and will be in Spain doing just that, you should know these important things about shopping in Spain before you set off.
-That way there’ll be no annoying surprises.
+That way there will be no annoying surprises.

-Opening and Closing Times – One thing that takes some getting used to are Spanish opening and closing times, which do differ, depending on which region of Spain you’re currently in, but fall within a certain range of time that’s different to other European countries.
+Opening and Closing Times – One thing that takes some getting used to are Spanish opening and closing times, which do differ, depending on which region of Spain you are currently in, but fall within a certain range of time that is different to many other European countries.

 But, where Spain differs even more than many other countries is in the middle of the afternoon when Spanish siesta rolls around.